-The guild, considered Hollywood's biggest actors' union, and the Alliance of Motion Picture and Television Producers (AMPTP) appeared close to a deal earlier this week.
-SAG said it agreed to concede on the amount actors should be paid when their movies or TV shows are distributed on discs or through "new media," such as mobile phones and the Internet.
+SAG's contract with Alliance of Motion Picture and Television Producers expired June 30 with the two sides unable to agree on how actors would be paid when movies and TV shows are distributed through "new media," such as mobile phones and the Internet.

 "As previously authorized by the national board of directors, we will now launch a full-scale education campaign in support of a strike authorization referendum," SAG said in a statement Saturday.